 quality of your program

-- Need an Advisor? – Call CCR&R and we have two staff on site who can help you
+- Need an Advisor? – Call CCR&R and we can help find an advisor who can help you

 finish this process

 All regulated child care providers are mandated to 30 hours of training every 2 years.
 A child care provider must have at least one hour of training in each of these topics:

 - Principles of Early Childhood Development

 - Nutrition & Health Needs of Infants & Children

 - Child Abuse & Maltreatment Identification & Prevention

 - Statues & Regulations Pertaining to Child Day Care